• plumbing heating and air alliance member

 Despite being the most cost-effective marketing strategy for exclusive lead generation, SEO garners a lousy reputation in HVAC circles.

-The discrepancy in perception and reality comes from the lack of trustworthy marketing agencies in the heating and cooling industry.
+The discrepancy between perception and reality stems from the scarcity of trustworthy HVAC marketing agencies in the industry.

-Some marketers continue to deploy obsolete or black-hat SEO methods, such as mass-producing blog posts on their clients’ websites, whether intentionally malicious or inexperienced.
+Some marketers continue to deploy obsolete or black-hat SEO methods, such as mass-producing blog posts on their clients’ websites, whether intentionally malicious or due to inexperience.

-Google’s Helpful Content Update aimed to demote websites that created content for search engines rather than people.
+Google’s Helpful Content Update aimed to demote websites that created content for search engines rather than people, and that update now runs in real-time.

 HVAC websites were one of the worst offenders in this area, resulting in hundreds of thousands of HVAC websites losing organic traffic.

-Modern SEO requires branded digital signaling and E-E-A-T, something few agencies are capable of or willing to implement for their clients.
+Modern SEO requires branded digital signaling, E-E-A-T, and schema markup, which few agencies can or are willing to implement for their clients.

 The ones that achieve it dominate SERPs and generate the most inexpensive and highest-quality leads in the marketplace.